domino-joyce/finch-practical/finch-instructions.md

 ## Other useful R tips

 Before starting with the new analysis delete everything from the memory of R to avoid over-riding issues with variable names and outputs that might compromise your results with the next set of data.
+RStudio makes this easier by showing everything stored in the top right pane.
 Erase the R memory by running the following code:

 ```
 rm(list=ls())
 ```
-If you want to make a window with multiple panels which you then populate with all your plots, you can use this code:
+If you want to make a plot window with multiple panels which you then populate with all your plots, you can use this code:
 ```
 par(mfrow=c(2,3))
 ```